 Google chose to help secure network-based assets with physical security tools.
 For other organizations a blended security response could include secure storage for data-carrying electronic assets, like laptops or mobile devices.
-Or it could include electronic controls for assets with physical vulnerabilities, like keys to buildings and fleet.
+Or it could include electronic access controls for assets with physical vulnerabilities, like keys to buildings and fleet.

 2) Integrated Security is Powerful Security

 Converging security practices creates a whole that’s greater than the sum of its parts.
 Even something as simple as unifying an organization’s security systems through a network-based management tool can yield powerful gains both over the long run and during individual critical incidents.